-Worldwide Disney Resort Complex Rankings
+Worldwide Disney Parks & Resorts Rankings

 The major cities around each of these parks is also something upon which we won’t fixate…nor will we take that variable into consideration in the rankings.
 Since they are not part of the Disney resorts, that might seem like an obvious move.
 When it comes to choosing a vacation destination, it’s probably something that should be taken into account, but we think that is too much of a complicating factor.

 Unless you have no intention of visiting any real world locations on your trip, the major cities near each complex do factor heavily into the overall calculus.
-For what it’s worth, my city rankings would be: 6) Orlando, 5) Shanghai, 4) Hong Kong, 3) Tokyo, 2) Los Angeles, 1) Paris.
-The top 3 would also all be on a list of my top 5 cities in the world.
+For what it’s worth, my city rankings would be:

-6. Hong Kong Disneyland
+5. Hong Kong Disneyland

 Despite having three hotels, Hong Kong Disneyland does not feel like a destination resort.
 The intimate atmosphere of the park amplifies this, and makes it feel a lot like Disneyland in Anaheim would have pre-2001.